 L18 URST 313B Education, Childhood, Adolescence and Society

 An examination of childhood, child development and education from different perspectives.
 Observation of children in a variety of settings, including classrooms.
 Through historical, sociological, psychological and political readings, students will clarify current ideas about children, investigate the nature of childhood, and begin to understand how and why childhood is constructed as it is.
 Prerequisite: sophomore standing.
 Limited to 45 students.

 Same as L12 Educ 313B

 L18 URST 3141 Sociolinguistics, Literacies, Schools, and Communities

 The well-known "literacy crisis" has forced scholars from many nations to turn their attention to learning about linguistic, cultural and class diversity of students and what this means for learning in schools.
 In this course we will engage with the perceived disjuncture between homes, communities, and schools in an era of higher literacy standards, local literacies, and community knowledge.
 We will examine the contribution of sociolinguistics to what we know about language and literacy education, achievement, and how this relates to social transformation within and across communities.
-Students can expect theoretical and methodological conversations as we use critical discourse theories, systemic linguistic approaches and empowerment theories as lenses to formulate, challenge and critique the existing status of language and literacy education.
+Students can expect theoretical and methodological conversations as we use critical discourse theories, systemic linguistic approaches, and empowerment theories as lenses to formulate, challenge and critique the existing status of language and literacy education.